bmsj23/sample-project-vercel/README.md

-# StudySpot PH - Study Space Booking Platform
+# StudySpot PH - Study Space Booking Platform in the PH

 A comprehensive React single-page application (SPA) for booking co-working spaces and study hubs across the Philippines.